Paysonia auriculata

-Paysonia auriculata, the earleaf bladderpod, is a plant species native to the south-central part of the United States.
+Paysonia auriculata, the earleaf bladderpod or plains eared bladderpod, is a plant species native to the south-central part of the United States.
 It is widespread in Oklahoma, with isolated populations in Sumner County (Kansas) and from four counties in Texas (Upshur, Austin, Kaufman and Navarro).
 It occurs in grasslands, prairies, disturbed areas, etc.

 Description

 Paysonia auriculata is an annual herb up to 20 cm tall.
 Flowers are yellow, up to 12 mm across.
 Fruits are spherical, about 7 mm in diameter.

+Acid

+The plant is a source of auricolic acid, a rare fatty acid.